Cucumbers

 Source: Processor Information Returns

-In 2019, 89 growers produced almost 40,000 tons of cucumbers for processing in Ontario, 90% of which were harvested by hand and 10% mechanically.
+In 2024, 92 growers produced over 40,000 tons of cucumbers for processing that were planted across 1800 acres throughout Ontario, 90% of which were harvested by hand and 10% mechanically.
 In 1974, when cucumbers were added to the OPVG Vegetable Marketing Plan, there were 2,053 producers of cucumbers for pickling growing approximately 5,335 acres and nine food plants in Ontario processing pickles.
 Cucumbers in Ontario are planted from seedlings.
 The time for a seedling to be ready for harvest is approximately 55-70 days depending on the variety.

 The ideal cucumber for pickling needs to be the right color, size, and contain very few seeds.
 After harvested, cucumbers are transported by a licensed greenshipper to a briner in the US where they are washed, graded, sized, and placed in a tank of brine (a mixture of vinegar, salt, garlic, and spices) to be fermented into pickles.
 Cucumbers are graded into five categories - No. 1’s, 2’s, 3’s, 4’s and Nubs & Crooks.
 Oversized cucumbers and nubs & crooks will be separated before this process and turned into relish, ensuring there is minimal waste.